 - 2 packets of Large Maternity Pads

-- Going home clothes – light cotton or track pants or lounge trousers comfy, roomy nursing top and running shoes
+- Going home clothes – comfy lounge pants, roomy nursing top and running shoes

 - Sleepwear (extra pyjamas)